-^{}Excerpted from Volunteer Stream Monitoring: A Methods Manual, EPA 841-B-97-003, November 1997
+\Excerpted from Volunteer Stream Monitoring: A Methods Manual, EPA 841-B-97-003, November 1997

-Quick Summary: The removal of Ed Bills Dam on the East Branch of the Eightmile resulted in a notable stream temperature decrease at the East Branch of the Eightmile at Salem Road (red line on graph) in the summer of 2016.
+Quick Summary: The removal of Ed Bills Dam on the East Branch of the Eightmile resulted in a notable stream temperature decrease at the East Branch of the Eightmile at Salem Road in the summer of 2016.
 Muddy Brook (a new site added in the summer of 2016) consistently had the lowest temperature of all sites.
-Similar to an event that occurred at four of the sites in mid-August of 2015, on August 17 of 2016, six of the sites had temperatures exceeding 24°C, which is the maximum temperature for short term survival of juvenile Brook Trout.
+The summer of 2017 exhibited slightly cooler stream temperatures in general, compared to 2015 and 2016.
+Only one site (Harris Brook on July 22, 2017 at 24.1°C) exceeded 24°C during the 2017 monitoring season, which is the maximum temperature for short-term survival of juvenile Brook Trout.
+Temperatures remained relatively stable at all sites during the 2018 and 2019 monitoring years.
+In 2018, temperatures did not exceed or reach 24°C. In 2019, the Morgan Road site reached 24.4°C on August 22, 2019, with other monitoring sites getting close to 24.0°C. Muddy Brook at Devil's Hopyard continues to display the lowest water temperatures captured in the 2018 and 2019 monitoring years.